 And in a 2015 study, 31% of doctors describe being subject to rude, dismissive and aggressive communication multiple times each week.

-Unsurprisingly, the respondents stated that the basic lack of respect between doctors and nurses was a huge problem that affected every part of their jobs.
+Unsurprisingly, the respondents stated the basic lack of respect between doctors and nurses was a huge problem affecting every part of their jobs.

 In what ways do doctors and nurses treat each other rudely?